athulyasimon/project_portfolio/_projects/camera_pic.md

 * RGB
 * Bayer Raw

-YUV/YCrCb stores brightness value, and blue and red intensity values.
+YUV/YCrCb stores brightness value, and red and blue intensity values.
 The information is outputed as YUYV so every 4 bytes of data corresponds to 2 pixel values, where the U and V information is shared between 2 Ys.
-YUV can be converted to RGB with a simple formula.
+YUV can be converted to RGB with a simple formula shown towards the end of this page.

 <center><img src="https://raw.githubusercontent.com/athulyasimon/project_portfolio/gh-pages/public/images/ov7670_project/yuv.jpg" alt="YUV pixel output format"></center>